Travelling To Brighton & Hove By Train

-If you are travelling from Europe, the Eurostar train arrives from Europe at St Pancras, London, where there are direct train connections to Brighton.
+If you are travelling from Europe, the Eurostar train arrives from Europe at St Pancras, London, where there are direct trains to Brighton.

 Trains to Brighton from London and the South East

-London is the hub of the UK’s rail network and it is easy to connect to a train to Brighton and the South Coast from the major London stations.
+London is the hub of the UK’s rail network and it is easy to connect to trains to Brighton and the South Coast from the major London stations.
 The fastest direct travelling times from London to Brighton are:

 - London Victoria – 52 minutes (direct)